ArmoredPony/cathedral_model/notes/capturable-tiles-detection.md

 </pre>
 Two tiles contact walls, yet `b` should not be capturable.
 The fix: merge adjacent wall contacting tiles into a single contact somehow.

-Maybe in set of such tiles count pairs of tiles, that have Manhattan distance of 1.
+  - ~~In set of such tiles count pairs of tiles, that have Manhattan distance of 1.~~ Doesn't work with continuous groups of occupied tiles (> 2)

+  - Use good old flood fill to find groups of tiles contacting walls